flavienbwk/book-devops/eng/AUDIOBOOK.md

 #### Monolithic architecture and microservices

-A monolithic application (designed as a monolith) is developed as a single, indivisible entity where every function or module is interconnected.
+A monolithic application is developed as a single, indivisible entity where every function or module is interconnected.
 The software components depend on each other.

-!Illustration of a monolithic architecture

 While initially easier to develop and use, software designed as monoliths complicates the addition of new features as they grow.